-Gold foil restorations.
+Gold foil restorations in relation to dental services.

 Unless otherwise required by applicable law, services or expenses covered in whole or in part under the laws of the United States, any state, county, city, town or other governmental agency that provides or pays for care, through insurance or any other means.